 The Housing Wage refers to the hourly wage a household must earn at a single full-time job to afford the FMR for a two-bedroom unit at 30% of household income.

-- The housing wage for a two-bedroom unit was $14.22 per hour, which is the same as 1.2 full-time minimum-wage jobs.
+- The housing wage for a two-bedroom unit was $15.44 per hour, which is the same as 85.2 work hours at a minimum-wage job.